 Above The USS Alstede 1965

-Get to Know an Old Liberty Ship
+Get to Know Some Old Liberty Ships

-Even before the entry of the U.S. into the war England placed emergency orders for ships to be made at American shipyards using a British design.
+Even before the entry of the U.S. into the war, England placed emergency orders for ships to be made at American shipyards using a British design.
 The class was developed to meet British needs for transports to quickly replace ships being torpedoed by German U-boats.
 These ships as a class became known as Liberty Ships.

 As the war ended there were literally hundreds and hundreds of these ships that were no longer needed.
 Being sold at auction there were a number of mostly Greek shipping companies that saw these ships as a big opportunity.
 Buying up these ships became the beginning of the modern Greek merchant marine.
-One such buyer was Aristotle Onassis, who founded an empire with these Liberty Ships.
+One such buyer was Aristotle Onassis, who founded an empire using these Liberty Ships.
 Today you can find one of these Greek Liberty Ships in Piraeus harbor open as a nautical museum.

 Interestingly the S.S.
 O’Brien was used for the engine room scenes in James Cameron’s movie The Titanic.
-These ships are a good opportunity to introduce yourself and your children to this now often overlooked piece of American history.
+These ships are a good opportunity to introduce yourself and children to this now often overlooked piece of American history.

 Note: The American Victory is now sea worthy and has a number of sailings scheduled around Tampa Bay each year.

 Read more about the Greek fleet of post WWII Liberty Ships HERE.